Uanela/arkos/CANARY_NOTES.md

 ### Add

 - add a configuration process to customize global context object (`analyze very well because can fall into FAT MODELS trap (using service layer)`)
-- add `FileUpload` model to handle files uploads kind of like in django ORM.
+- add custom validation options under arkos configuration.
+- add question about unknow modules when generating compoents -> like to generate in another place

 ### Change